 Our organization was formed in late 2000 and incorporated in early 2001 as Pennsylvania Citizens Against Greyhound Racing.
 Several of our founding members worked for years in greyhound rescue.
-They witnessed first hand the horrific condition of the greyhounds released from the tracks and farms and realized that the numbers of greyhounds needing homes would be endless as long as the business of pari-mutuel greyhound racing existed.
+They witnessed first hand the horrific condition of the greyhounds released from the dog racing tracks and farms and realized that the numbers of greyhounds needing homes would be endless as long as the business of pari-mutuel greyhound racing existed.
 Other members had only to look upon their own beloved greyhounds to realize it was time to take a stand.
-Thus, we all came together to advocate for the greyhound and the end of pari-mutuel greyhound racing.
+Thus, we all came together to advocate against greyhound cruelty and the end of pari-mutuel greyhound racing.

 Where Are We Now?